jszyman/vCardFixer/README.md

 # vCardFixer
-Python script for fixing vCard entries (no country code in phone no, mixed given and family name)
+Python script for fixing vCard entries (no country code in phone number, mixed given and family name)